 Assets realised or consumed in the ordinary course of business within twelve months or held for sale purposes are classified as current assets.
 All other assets are included in non-current assets.
 Liabilities to be settled in the ordinary course of business or falling due within twelve months from the balance sheet date are classified as current liabilities.
 All other liabilities are classified as non-current liabilities.

 In the year under review the Swiss GAAP FER accounting principles have not been changed.

-Joint ventures are entities which Investis Group jointly controls with one or more joint venture partners, and whereby Investis Group is heavily involved in the management.
+Joint ventures are entities which the Investis Group jointly controls with one or more joint venture partners, and whereby the Investis Group is heavily involved in the management.
 Joint ventures are consolidated proportionally.

-Companies sold are excluded from the scope of consolidation as of the date on which the Group ceases to have control, with any gain or loss recognised in income.
+Companies sold are excluded from the scope of consolidation as of the date on which the Group ceases to have control, with any gain or loss (after goodwill recycling) recognised in the operating result.
 Non-controlling interests in equity and profit are presented separately in the consolidated balance sheet and the consolidated income statement.

-Changes in the consolidated companies are disclosed in Note 1.
+Changes in the scope of consolidated companies are disclosed in Note 1.